|Thinly cut, red skin potatoes, tossed with olive oil and a variety of seasonings and baked.|

 Here's how to make them.

 If you make this or any of my recipes, I'd love to see your results!
 Just snap a photo and hashtag it #DeepSouthDish on social media or tag me @deepsouthdish on Instagram!

 Recipe: Homemade Baked Potato Chips©From the Kitchen of Deep South Dish

 Prep time: 10 min |Cook time: 20 min | Yield: About 4 servings

 - Additional seasonings (see below)

-Preheat oven to 400 degrees F. Slice potatoes very thin with a mandolin and toss with the oil.
-Brush a baking sheet lightly with the oil and lay the potato slices out in a single layer on the baking sheet.
+Lay out two layers of paper towels.
+Preheat oven to 400 degrees F. Slice potatoes very thin, preferably with a mandolin and lay onto the paper towels.
+Top with another layer of paper towels and press to remove water.
+Place into a bowl and toss with the oil.
+Brush a baking sheet lightly with oil and lay the potato slices out in a single layer on the baking sheet.
 Sprinkle with salt and any additional seasonings, and bake at 400 degrees F for about 20 minutes, or until potatoes have browned and are crisp.
+Because there are hot spots in ovens, check frequently and pull off any that are already browned.
 Use a metal spatula to transfer the potato chips to a paper towel to cool, then to a serving dish.

 Additional seasonings: Bacon Salt, Cajun seasoning, Creole seasoning, cayenne pepper, lemon pepper, BBQ seasoning, Lawry's Seasoning Salt, garlic salt, Parmesan cheese, paprika, chili seasoning, popcorn seasoning, fajita or taco seasoning, rosemary, powdered ranch dressing mix, dry Italian seasoning mix, Greek seasoning, Old Bay seasoning or any of those hundreds of seasoning blends on the market these days.